Last updated on February 16, 2024

 Often businesses pose the question: “How can we improve NPS?“.
 That is the wrong question.
 What those businesses often forget is that a higher NPS won’t necessarily bring you any business results if you don’t understand or act on your customer feedback.

 “You can correlate NPS to better business results such as revenue and retention.
-Focusing on customer behavior and measures can help you tell the more detailed business story.
+Focusing on customer behavior and measures can help you tell a more detailed business story.
 Here’s one example: imagine that you want your customers to go online and self-serve instead of going to the call center.
 Here you could measure the number of people who self-serve vs. call in and it has value.
 The online interaction might cost you 10 cents and a call might cost you 12 dollars (in the US).
 In this case, the better online experience is tied to the business value.“

 In addition, the NPS segments: promoters, passives, and detractors, can quite accurately predict how these customers will maintain their relationships with the brand.
 To analyze the connection between loyalty and the Net Promoter Score, the Temkin Group conducted the research “Economics of the Net Promoter Score” in 2016.

 According to the research, promoters are more than five times as likely to repurchase from companies, more than seven times as likely to forgive companies if they make a mistake, and almost nine times as likely to try new offerings from companies.
 The same research also shows that promoters recommend a company to an average of 3.5 people.